ChilliCream/graphql-platform/website/src/blog/2024-08-30-hot-chocolate-14/2024-08-30-hot-chocolate-14.md

 ## Pagination

-Pagination is a common requirement in GraphQL APIs, and Hot Chocolate 14 makes it easier than ever to implement pagination, no matter if you are building layered applications or using `DbContext` right in your resolvers.
+Pagination is a common requirement in GraphQL APIs, and Hot Chocolate 14 makes it easier than ever to implement, no matter if you are building layered applications or using `DbContext` right in your resolvers.

 For layered application patterns like DDD, CQRS, or Clean Architecture, we have built a brand new paging API that is completely separate from the Hot Chocolate GraphQL core.
 When building layered applications, pagination should be a business concern and should be handled in your repository or service layer.
 Doing so brings some unique concerns, like how the abstraction of a page looks.
 For this, we have introduced a couple of new primitives like `Page<T>`, `PagingArguments`, and others that allow you to build your own paging API that fits your needs and interfaces well with GraphQL and REST.